Learn about 6 amazing castor oil uses and add great health to your well-being exclusively at the castor oil guide.

 - Immune system

 Tip: mix castor oil (thick) with another vegetable oil as this makes it easier to apply and increases its efficiency.
-My recommendation (coconut oil).
+My recommendation (is coconut oil).

 Is castor oil safe to drink?